Do I need a Building Permit?

 You can book via our website, emailing: email@example.com or calling 1300 799 543 during business hours.
 We require a minimum of 24 hours’ notice for inspection requests.

 We can provide you with a fee proposal that outlines our costs & inclusions/exclusions.
 To request a fee proposal click Request a Quote from the home page of our website, attach a copy of your architectural plans and click submit.

 Why have I been charged for extra inspections?

 If an inspection is deemed “Not Approved” you may be required to book a re-inspection.
-Your building permit specifies the number of inspections we have allowed for.
+Your building permit & invoice specify the number of inspections we have allowed for.
 Additional inspections incur a charge and will be invoiced separately with settlement of all invoices prior to issue of Occupancy Permit or Certificate of Final Inspection.
 Requests for site inspections or non-mandatory inspections will also incur a charge.
 We also reserve the right to charge for same day cancellation of inspections or if we attend site and works are not ready.

 How can I pay my invoice?